Global shares boosted on US-China trade deal speculation

 Irish stocks advanced 0.39 per cent on Monday despite little in the way of domestic, stock-specific news.

-Irish Ferries-owner Irish Continental Group (ICG), however, was amongst the news driven movers on Wednesday.
-The stock rose 0.88 per cent to €4.56 after the company announced that revenue had risen by 8.2 per cent to €308.8 million in the first ten months of the year.
+Irish Ferries-owner Irish Continental Group (ICG), however, was among the news-driven movers on Wednesday.
+The stock rose 0.88 per cent to €4.56 after the company announced revenue had risen 8.2 per cent to €308.8 million in the first 10 months of the year.

 Financials Bank of Ireland and AIB were strong gainers on the day.
 Bank of Ireland advanced 2.46 per cent to €4.67 as customers complained over payments not arriving in their accounts.
 The bank had resolved the issue by the afternoon.
 AIB, meanwhile, rose 2.38 per cent to reach €3.01.